BIJJUDAMA/BIJJUDAMA/README.md

 ### 🔧 Technologies & Tools

-Here are some of the technologies I'm proficient with:

 | Frontend           | Backend                | Databases        | Styling & UI/UX  |
 | ------------------ | ---------------------- | ---------------- | -----------------|